 Asset retirement obligations are recorded as a liability when an asset that will require reclamation and remediation is initially acquired.
-For disturbances created on a property owned that will require future reclamation and remediation the Company records asset retirement obligations for such disturbance when occurred.
-The Company has accrued its best estimate of its share of the cost to decommission its mining and milling properties in accordance with existing laws, contracts and other policies.
-The estimate of future costs involves a number of estimates relating to timing, type of costs, mine closure plans, and review of potential methods and technical advancements.
-Furthermore, due to uncertainties concerning environmental remediation, the ultimate cost of the Company's decommissioning liability could differ from amounts provided.
-The estimate of the Company's obligation is subject to change due to amendments to applicable laws and regulations and as new information concerning the Company's operations becomes available.
-The Company is not able to determine the impact on its financial position, if any, of environmental laws and regulations that may be enacted in the future.
-Additionally, the expected cash flows in the future are discounted at the Company's estimated cost of capital based on the periods the Company expects to complete the reclamation and remediation activities.
-Differences in the expected periods of reclamation or in the discount rates used could have a material difference in the actual settlement of the obligations compared with the amounts provided.
+For disturbances created on a property owned that will require future reclamation and remediation, we record asset retirement obligations for such disturbance when occurred.
+We have accrued our best estimate of our share of the cost to decommission its mining and milling properties in accordance with existing laws, contracts and other policies.
+The estimate of future costs involves a number of estimates relating to timing, type of costs, mine closure plans and review of potential methods and technical advancements.
+Furthermore, due to uncertainties concerning environmental remediation, the ultimate cost of our decommissioning liability could differ from the amounts provided.
+The estimate of our obligation is subject to change due to amendments to applicable laws and regulations and as new information concerning our operations becomes available.
+We are not able to determine the impact on its financial position, if any, of environmental laws and regulations that may be enacted in the future.
+Additionally, the expected cash flows in the future are discounted at our estimated credit-adjusted risk-free rate based on the periods the Company expects to complete the reclamation and remediation activities.
+Differences in the expected periods of reclamation or in the credit-adjusted risk-free rates used could have a material difference in the actual settlement of the obligations compared with the amounts provided.